 Exploring the region on a bike lets you absorb the place in your own pace.
 Don’t rush, take time at every spot you stop.
 Enjoy the views and relish some snack drinks in the nearby restaurants.

 Tips: Inspect the bike before renting, preferably carry an international license, drive on the left.

-5. Go on a forest trail at Khlong Jark Waterfall
+5. Khlong Jark Waterfall

 Khlong Jark Waterfall is a small and seasonal cascade, surrounded by lush green tropical rainforest.
 The waterfall can be by a moderate hiking path which makes the visit pretty interesting.